sheunaluko/vcs/src/client/README.md

-For the simpler client, serve the current /client directory using python like so:
+For the simpler client, serve the current directory index.html file in a new terminal using python like so:

 ```
+cd vcs/src/client;
 python -m SimpleHTTPServer #python2
 python -m http.server      #python3
 ```